 6 Delicious Sheet Pan Dinner Ideas

-With tons of veggies combined with sausage, mixed with olive oil and herbs…this is one flavorful and balanced meal that you simply cannot beat when it comes to convenience.
+With tons of veggies (like fabulous bell peppers) combined with sausage, mixed with olive oil and herbs…this is one flavorful and balanced meal that you simply cannot beat when it comes to convenience.
 No fuss and extra tasty!

 This delicious fish dish (try saying that 3 times fast!) combines baked sea bass with zucchini and the addition of freshly squeezed lemon.
-It’s made with easy to find, healthy ingredients and is a healthy sheet pan dinner with very little clean up required!
+It’s made with easy to find, healthy ingredients and is a healthy sheet pan meal with very little clean up required!

 This teriyaki salmon recipe uses a clean 10-ingredient teriyaki sauce and is baked in a sheet pan along with some veggies for a hearty dinner.
 Garnished with green onion and served with brown rice, I highly recommend this one for meal prep!

 When you want to add savory veggies to your dinner, this easy parmesan cauliflower fits the bill quite nicely.
-Not only is it super tasty with the amazing aroma of garlic, but it’s also rich in vitamin C, K, protein, fiber and other nutrients.
+Not only is it super tasty with the amazing aroma of garlic, but it’s also low carb and rich in vitamin C, K, protein, fiber and other nutrients.

 How Do I Make My Healthy Sheet Pan Dinners?

-All the recipes above can be made by following these general steps:
+All the sheet pan recipes above can be made by following these general steps:

 - Use the right pan: Now that you have a better idea of the different types of pans, you can pick one that fits well not only in your oven but also the recipe.
 The ingredients should spread out evenly, so don’t crowd the pan!